ucsb-cs16-24-mirza-mentors/weekly-guidelines/CS24-weekly-guideline.md

 * homework grading h01 - Yufi, JinJin - we need the final exam graded for correctness but points should be awarded based on attempt.
 Jinjin - release the grades, regrade requests accepted fro three days after release.
 Communicate that to students and then upload all the grades to gauchospace after regrades are closed.
 * Update h03  (correct confusing parts from last quarter) - Jack (due Thursday)
 * Recommended changes for lab04 (Jack) (due Thursday)
+* For help with gradescope - see template assignments on github.
+Diba will go over this briefly towards the end of the meeting.

 ## Goals for mentor groups
 * Look up the reported confidence of your mentees (Google sheet shared on slack).